catamphetamine/react-pages/README.md

 {
   http: {
     authentication: {
+      // If a token is returned from this function, it gets sent as
+      // `Authorization: Bearer {token}` HTTP header.
       accessToken({ getState, getCookie, url, originalUrl }) {
         // It's recommended to check the URL to make sure that the access token
         // is not leaked to a third party: only send it to your own servers.